airtai/faststream/docs/docs/en/getting-started/asyncapi/hosting.md

 {! docs_src/getting_started/asyncapi/serve.py [ln:17] !}
 ```

-In the above command, we are providing the path in the format of `python_module:FastStream`.
+In the above command, the path is specified in the format of `python_module:FastStream`.
 Alternatively, you can also specify `asyncapi.json` or `asyncapi.yaml` to serve the **AsyncAPI** documentation.

 === "JSON"
     ```shell